Krista Knudsen: Early life, education and career

 Knudsen attended college at Minnesota State University, Mankato, earning a bachelor's degree in social work and alcohol and drug studies.

 Knudsen served on the Lake Shore City Council for eight years before becoming mayor in 2020.

 Minnesota House of Representatives

 Knudsen was elected to the Minnesota House of Representatives in 2022.
 She first ran after redistricting and after three-term Republican incumbent John Poston announced he would not seek reelection.

 Knudsen serves on the Education Finance and Education Policy Committees.

-In 2025, Knudsen co-sponsored a bill to designate messenger RNA (mRNA) treatments, which include several COVID-19 vaccines, "weapons of mass destruction", and make possessing or administering them a crime punishable by up to 20 years in prison.
+In 2025, Knudsen co-sponsored a bill to designate messenger RNA (mRNA) treatments, which include several COVID-19 vaccines, as "weapons of mass destruction", and make possessing or administering them a crime punishable by up to 20 years in prison.
 The bill was drafted by a Florida-based hypnotist and conspiracy theorist who believes that mRNA treatments are "nanoparticle injections" that amount to "biological and technological weapons of mass destruction".